zafarsaidov/k8s_learning_path/3/yaml.md

 ### 📘 Bonus Tasks
 * Create a YAML for a Pod with multiple containers.
-* Create a NodePort service instead of ClusterIP.
-* Write a YAML file for a ConfigMap and mount it into a Pod.
 * Add environment variables into a container using YAML.
-* Create a Job using YAML.